semgrep/semgrep-docs/docs/writing-rules/glossary.md

 # Static analysis and rule-writing glossary

-The definitions provided here are specific to each term's meaning and use in Semgrep.
+The definitions provided here are specific to Semgrep.

 ## Constant propagation